gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 1. Quarter
 1. Is Weekend

-Since above date features are cylical in nature, I used sin and cos transformation to convert them into linear features.
+Since above date features are cyclical in nature, I used sin and cos transformation to convert them into linear features.
 Doing this helps the model to understand the cyclical nature of the features. for eg.